NL Fantasy Baseball Waiver Wire Pickups This Week

 STARTING PITCHER

-Nestor Cortes, Brewers: Cortes, diagnosed with a left elbow flexor strain and placed on the injured list on Apr.
-6, progressed to throwing a bullpen with two up-downs on Wednesday and no after-effects.
-He'll next throw a live bullpen before advancing to starting a rehab assignment.
-Cortes's progress has been slow, but he could be back around the All-Star Game barring any setbacks.
-Acquired in the Devin Williams deal this offseason, he should be part of the team's starting rotation when healthy.
+Nestor Cortes, Brewers: Cortes, diagnosed with a left elbow flexor strain and placed on the IL on Apr.
+6, threw two simulated innings Friday and is expected to go on a rehab assignment with Triple-A Nashville on Wednesday.
+He was cleared to throw bullpen sessions in early June, and is now ready to take that next step.
+Cortes will require multiple rehab starts before rejoining the Brewers' rotation and is on track to return to the Majors around the All-Star break.
+Acquired in the Devin Williams deal this offseason, he should be part of the team's rotation when healthy.
 12-team Mixed: $1, 15-team Mixed: $4; 12-team NL: $7 (same early injury bid)

-Didier Fuentes, Braves: Fuentes, who just turned 20 earlier in the week, was promoted to start Friday against Miami where he surrendered four runs on six hits and one walk in five innings while fanning three.
-He started the year at High-A Rome, then was moved to Double-A Columbus after three starts before advancing to Triple-A Gwinnett for one outing.
-Fuentes' overall numbers weren't, yet he collected a 2.41 ERA and 23:4 K:BB across 18.2 innings covering his last four appearances.
-It was expected to just be a spot start, though Chris Sale's fractured left ribcage likely means Fuentes will remain in the rotation.
-12-team Mixed: No, 15-team Mixed: $0; 12-team NL: $5 (up in keeper leagues)

-Janson Junk, Marlins: Junk moved into the Miami rotation on Friday, where he picked up the win after five innings of one-run ball with five hits and no walks while striking out five.
-This was his first start since 2023 after working in bulk relief.
-Junk's fastball is up almost two MPH from last year while his walk rate has been halved.
-With Max Meyer on the shelf with a hip injury, Junk may have earned himself more starts - with the next scheduled appearances set to come on the road against the Giants.
-12-team Mixed: $1, 15-team Mixed: $4; 12-team NL: $7

-Joey Lucchesi, Giants: Lucchesi was called up last Sunday from Triple-A Sacramento to provide bullpen depth following the trade of Kyle Harrison to the Red Sox.
-He previously started in 77 of his 81 ML appearances, but worked exclusively in relief with Sacramento this year a 3.23 ERA, 0.99 WHIP and 31:8 K:BB through 30.2 innings.
-12-team Mixed: No, 15-team Mixed: No; 12-team NL: $5

-Frankie Montas, Mets: Montas, sidelined with a high grade lat strain and profiled the last month, finished his rehab assignment on Wednesday with his outing going as poorly as his other minor-league outings as he allowed five runs on seven hits and a walk in five innings at Triple-A Syracuse.
-Over six rehab starts and 18.2 innings between High-A and Triple-A, he's struggled to a 12.05 ERA and 12:10 K:BB while serving up eight homers.
-Despite the poor numbers, Montas will be activated and start Tuesday against the Braves due to the team's starting needs.
-The right-hander, who signed a one-year, $17 million contract with a similar player option for 2026 with the Mets last December, should remain part of the middle/back-end of the rotation.
-12-team Mixed: $0, 15-team Mixed: $1; 12-team NL: $6 (same early injury return bid)
+Frankie Montas, Mets: Montas, sidelined with a high grade lat strain and profiled the last month, is here again as some leagues only allow for players to be acquired once they're off the IL.
+Through six rehab starts and 18.2 innings between High-A and Triple-A, he compiled a 12.05 ERA and 12:10 K:BB while serving up eight homers.
+Montas showed in his first ML outing that maybe the concerns over those poor numbers were overblown as he produced five scoreless innings while averaging 96 with his fastball in his Mets debut.
+Due to all the rotation injuries, he is all but locked into a spot.
+The right-hander signed a one-year, $17-million contract with a similar player option for 2026 with the club last December and now covers the middle of the rotation.
+12-team Mixed: $1, 15-team Mixed: $5; 12-team NL: $9 (slightly upped return bid)

-Andrew Painter, Phillies: Pitching on regular (four days) rest for the first time after conceding a career-high six runs during his previous start, Painter gave up one hit and two walks with six strikeouts across five scoreless frames last Sunday for Triple-A Lehigh Valley.
-He's recovering from Tommy John in Jul.
-2023 and is building towards an All-Star break promotion, with his last solid outing alleviating some concerns after a rough patch.
-Painter showed that his stuff was back in the Arizona Fall League by using all four of his plus pitches with his four-seam fastball up to 99 and averaging 97.
-He'll slot into the Philly rotation once promoted.
-12-team Mixed: $1, 15-team Mixed: $4; 12-team NL: $7 (same stash candidate bid)

-Carson Palmquist, Rockies: Palmqvist, sent down last Thursday, was called back up Sunday to take the place of the injured Kyle Freeland (back) where he gave up four runs on four hits and three walks with two Ks during 4.2 innings on Monday while yet to go more than five innings in an outing.
-He should remain in the rotation at least until Freeland or one of the other injured starters returns.
-12-team Mixed: No, 15-team Mixed: No; 12-team NL: $5

-Blade Tidwell, Mets: Tidwell was called up to make his second career major-league start on Friday, where he gave up two runs on four hits and three walks with four strikeouts over 3.2 innings versus the Phillies.
-In his first MLB start back on May 4 against the Cardinals, he allowed six earned with nine hits and three walks across 3.2 frames.
-This is more of a need than an earned start as Tidwell registered a 4.76 ERA and 1.27 WHIP at Triple-A Syracuse, though did notch 73 Ks through 62.1 innings.
-It was a one-and-done outing for him as Frankie Montas will start Tuesday and Sean Manaea could return at the start of July.
-12-team Mixed: $0, 15-team Mixed: $1; 12-team NL: $6 (stash bid)

-Justin Verlander, Giants: Verlander, who missed about three weeks with a right pectoral strain, returned to action Wednesday after eschewing a rehab start.
-He tossed a 65-pitch simulated game to lead to his activation and came back to concede four runs (three earned) on three hits and one walk while striking out six across 4.2 innings.
-Verlander went 0-2 in six outings before going on the IL while registering a 2.97 ERA, 1.20 WHIP and 24:12 K:BB from 33.1 innings, yet his overall numbers are a far cry from that.
-12-team Mixed: $2, 15-team Mixed: $7; 12-team NL: $11
+Carson Seymour, Giants: The Giants promoted Seymour, who joined the organization in 2022 via trade, from Triple-A Sacramento on Friday.
+He worked exclusively as a starter at Triple-A while logging a 3.89 ERA and an 83:37 K:BB over 74 innings.
+While San Fran isn't in need of another starting pitcher, Seymour could replace Hayden Birdsong at the back end of the rotation if the latter's struggles persist.
+12-team Mixed: $0, 15-team Mixed: $1; 12-team NL: $6

+Jackson Stephens, Braves: Stephens could be promoted to replace the struggling Didier Fuentes – or possibly Bryce Elder – in the Atlanta rotation.
+Fuentes has coughed up 10 runs across 8.1 innings from his first two starts with a 4:1 K:BB.
+And while the organization still believes in his future, the 20-year-old doesn't appear ready for the big leagues.
+Stephens has spent most of the year in the bullpen for Triple-A Gwinnett, but has thrown nine scoreless frames with a 12:3 K:BB through two starts since being shifted to the rotation last week.
+The veteran righty has made appearances for Atlanta in each of the last three seasons while recording a 3.52 ERA, 1.39 WHIP and 60:29 K:BB in 69 innings while primarily working in relief.
+12-team Mixed: No, 15-team Mixed: $0; 12-team NL: $5 (spec call up bid)

+Emmet Sheehan, Dodgers: Sheehan, recovering from May 2024 Tommy John surgery, went four innings and 65 pitches (43 strikes) on Jun.
+18 while surrendering one run on three hits and no walks and striking out six in what turned out to be a spot start.
+He surprisingly was sent down and pitched like he had a chip on his shoulder by striking out 13 through six perfect frames at Oklahoma City.
+Sheehan will make his next minor-league start and then could be back up once eligible to return.
+He appeared in 13 games - 11 starts - for LA during 2023 and has accumulated a combined 21.1 innings.
+Sheehan could move into the team's rotation, at least under Shohei Ohtani also gets stretched out.
+Then either he or Ben Casparius - who's scuffled a bit of late - could be the odd man out depending on if any of the injured LA starters are ready to come back.
+12-team Mixed: $1, 15-team Mixed: $4; 12-team NL: $7 (spec bid)

+Blade Tidwell, Mets: Tidwell, promoted last week to make his second career ML start Friday, was sent down after the outing.
+He's now scheduled to rejoin the rotation and replace the injured Griffin Canning (torn left Achilles).
+Tidwell has made two starts this season while posting a 9.82 ERA and 6:6 K:BB across 7.1 innings and allowing four earned runs on five hits and two walks over 3.1 innings of relief on Friday.
+His rough numbers at both levels could result in the club turning to Nolan McLean or Jonah Tong to step into the rotation until Sean Manaea (oblique/elbow) is ready.
+12-team Mixed: $0, 15-team Mixed: No; 12-team NL: $5 (lowered bid from prior)

 Brandon Woodruff, Brewers: Woodruff, first recovering from right shoulder surgery and then a tweaked right ankle, was close to returning when he was hit on the right elbow with a comeback on Jun.
-3. He threw his first bullpen session since the injury last Sunday lasting 25 pitches.
-On Thursday, he threw an up-down bullpen session of 40 to simulate two innings and will do one more BP session on Tuesday, which should pave the way for resuming his rehab assignment.
-When that happens, Woodruff hopes to throw around 60 pitches during his first outing and then 75-80 next time out.
-If all goes well, that might be enough for him to return to the Brewers, possibly before the All-Star break.
-Once back, Woodruff should occupy the second or third spot in the rotation.
+3. He threw his first bullpen session since the injury two weeks ago by totaling 25 pitches.
+Woodruff progressed to a sim game and resumed his rehab assignment with Triple-A Nashville on Sunday.
+If all goes well, he could possibly rejoin the Brewers this upcoming weekend for the first time since late 2023.
+Once back, Woodruff would slot into the second or third spot in Milwaukee's rotation.
 12-team Mixed: $3, 15-team Mixed: $9; 12-team NL: $14 (same injury return bid)

-Check out which projected starters are going and when with RotoWire's Probable Pitchers page!

 RELIEF PITCHER